tdawnsugrue/pangenome-graphs/md/431asgn.md

 NOTE: Approx 900 words to the page (depending on section spacing, and accounting somewhat for references/etc.) Expect to write approx. 3600 words, unless some fancy formatting is included

+NOTE 2: May be beneficial for andrew to title subsubsections... "paper goals/research q;paper discussion;contributions to the field"

 ## Abstract

 - ~ 1-200 words summarising the introduction, and the contents of the paper